 Taylor led the training and technical assistance team for the national outcomes evaluation of the Garrett Lee Smith (GLS) Youth Suicide Prevention Program for the Substance Abuse and Mental Health Services Administration (SAMHSA).
 He also worked on national evaluations of the Native Connections grant program and the Zero Suicide framework.

 Taylor authored a technical report for SAMHSA on the cost benefits of suicide- and substance abuse-prevention efforts among American Indians and Alaska Natives.
 He led multiple presentations at national conferences on the impact of the GLS program and the use of national evaluation data for local program efforts, and he hosted webinars on creating data for knowledge and action, and the overlap of suicide and opioid deaths.

-Taylor has a bachelor’s degree in psychology from Butler University and a master’s degree and a doctorate in applied psychology from Colorado State University.
-He also completed the Evaluation Fellowship at the Centers for Disease Control and Prevention (CDC).
+Taylor holds a bachelor’s degree in psychology from Butler University and a master’s degree and a doctorate in applied psychology from Colorado State University.
+He also completed the Evaluation Fellowship at the Centers for Disease Control and Prevention.

 “Feasibility of a Web-Based Gatekeeper Training: Implications for Suicide Prevention,” Suicide and Life-Threatening Behavior, 2014.